Roadtrip around Norfolk Island QLD

 Day 1: Fly into Norfolk Island Airport.

-If golfing is your thing, or you’d like it to be, or simply want to visit the 19th hole, it has a unique Georgian clubhouse with grass that stretches down to the beach-fringed Pacific Ocean, with Nepean and Phillip Islands offshore as backdrops.
-Cost for a round is moderate and clubs can be hired.
+If golfing is your thing, or you simply want to visit the 19th hole, the course offers a unique Georgian clubhouse.
+The grass stretches down to the beach-fringed Pacific Ocean, with Nepean and Phillip Islands in the distance.
+A round of golf is reasonably priced, and clubs are available for hire.

-Time left or fancy a swim or a snorkel in the ocean?
-Head to Emily Bay, one of Norfolk Island’s best swimming beaches with an offshore pontoon, known locally as ‘the raft’, from where you can jump into the water.
-Snorkel out to the reef to enjoy the frolic of over 60 marine species and around the corals beneath the surface.
-But is this is not you, catch a glass-bottomed boat, which makes daily trips out to the teeming reef.
-You could easily spend a whole day/s out discovering the underwater wonder of Norfolk Island.
+If you have time or fancy a swim or snorkel, head to Emily Bay.
+This is one of Norfolk Island’s best swimming beaches, with an offshore pontoon, locally known as ‘the raft.’
+From there, you can jump into the water or snorkel out to the reef, where you’ll encounter over 60 marine species and beautiful coral.
+Not keen on snorkelling?
+Take a glass-bottomed boat for a daily trip to the teeming reef.
+You could easily spend an entire day discovering the underwater wonders of Norfolk Island.

 Weary, need to hunt for food?
 Head to a “progressive dinner”, unique on Norfolk.
 Pine Trees Progressive DinnersBaunti Tours offer home cooked 3 to 4 course meals at home with the locals!